Teaching Problem and Solution with Picture Books

 - Why do you think [character] was an effective problem solver?

 - Why did [character’s] idea work in the end?
 Did they think about how their decisions would affect the outcome and other characters?

 - Did [character] make good decisions?
 Is there anything they could have done differently?

 - Think of possible solutions for [character’s] problem.

 - Did [character] work independently to solve the problem or did they work collaboratively?
 Was this the best strategy?

-- Does a thinker have to be brave, risk-taker….?
+- Does a thinker have to be brave, a risk-taker….?

 - Did their decision making surprise you?
-Were they creative in their thinking?
+Why or why not?

 - How did [character’s] way of thinking impact the outcome of the story?

 Ada Twist scientific curiosity propels her to question, hypothesize, experiment, and unravel the world's mysteries, including one close to home.
 Ada Twist, Scientist fuels discussions around the power of curiosity, the spirit of inquiry, the pursuit of knowledge, and the importance of creative thinking.